NielsdeBlaauw/query-monitor-twig-profile/readme.txt

 2. The Twig profile tab in Query Monitor (light mode)

 == Changelog ==
+1.3.2
+* Maintenance: Tested up to WordPress 5.9.

 1.3.1
 * Maintenance: Do not upload the `node_modules` folder of webcomponent to the plugin repository.